maurizioattanasi/electron-hmi/README.md

 ...
 ```

-To run aour new _electron_ app we need to add the appropriate scripts to the _package.json_ configuration file
+To run our new _electron_ app we need to add the appropriate scripts to the _package.json_ configuration file

 ``` json
   "main": "main.js",